House Restoration Project management

 CLPM Services used by our clients:

-Design review, budgeting and cost engineering, Tender, Monthly Cost Reporting.
+Design Review, Cost Estimating and Budgeting, Cost Engineering, Bank Monitoring Services, Tender, Monthly Cost Reporting.
 Contract Administration role with main contractor with site inspection.

 Get in touch